What is Given, is Shared.

-Due to generous support from some of our Kickstarter funders last year, Brave Sis was able to provide copies of the 2021 Journey-Journal free of charge to groups serving women and girls across the country.
+One of the great joys of launching this project was receiving generous support from some of our 2020 Kickstarter funders.
+Thanks to them, Brave Sis Project was able to provide copies of the 2021 Journey-Journal free of charge to groups serving women and girls across the country.
+Boxes of books have been donated to:

 Comments from a few of our participants after receiving their journal: